aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/10-nested-stacks/100-lab-10-nested-stacks/_index.md

 Similarly to the VPC template, if you look into **Parameters** section of the `ec2.yaml` template there are three parameters:

 * `SubnetId` - this property will be passed from VPC stack once the VPC stack is created.
-* `EnvironmentType` - this property has a default value and is likely to change often, so let's add this one.
+* `EnvironmentType` - this property has a default value and is likely to often change, so let's add this one.
 * `AmiID` - this property has default value, it can be left out from the main template.

 Add the code below to the **Parameters** section of the `main.yaml` template: